-Born and raised in Washington, D.C., Kenny Lattimore became a music aficionado at an early age, and performed publicly thrfoughout high school.
+Born and raised in Washington, D.C., Kenny Lattimore became a music aficionado at an early age, and performed publicly throughout high school.
 He then attended Howard University (where one of his musical idols, Donny Hathaway, had spent three years), where he studied architecture, not music.
 Nonetheless, the music bug kept him, and following his graduation he joined the group Maniquin, which recorded one unsuccessful album in the late 80s.
 He left the group in 1990 and became a popular writer for other soul artists, including Glenn Jones and Jon Lucien.

 Wanting to become a solo recording artist, Lattimore signed with Sony and, in 1996, released Kenny Lattimore, with an A-List of producers and musicians.
 It came out of the box strong with the wonderful Kipper Jones composition, "Never Too Busy," a terrific midtempo number that recalled the best Bobby Caldwell cuts from the 80s.
 It hit the Soul Top 20.
-He followed it up with the wedding ballad, "For You," a nice tune that he brought to life with his expressive vocals.
-The rest of his album was promising, but not as strong as the radio cuts.
-He was nominated for a Grammy that year for Best Male R&B Artist, but lost to Tony Rich.
+He followed it up with the ballad, "For You," a beautiful number that he brought to life with his expressive vocals.
+It became his signature song and one of the most popular wedding ballads of the decade.
+It also won for him a Grammy nomination, and he appeared to be on the brink of real stardom.

 By Chris Rizik